JEP 404: Generational Shenandoah (Experimental)

 Alternatives

 Azul Systems’ C4 collector is already generational, but not available in open source.
-A generational mode of ZGC has been implemented in JDK21.
+A generational mode of ZGC was implemented in JDK 21.
 Neither of these options supports compressed object pointers.
 However, the vast majority of Java heaps that we see (e.g., in cloud services) are well below 32 GB in size and thus able to take advantage of this space-saving and performance-improving feature.

 Testing